 দৃষ্টিকন্যা

-- Inspired from Daphne Du Maurier’s “The Blue Lenses” , DRISHTIKANYA unfolds a comedy of illusions.
-It revolves around Tamasa, a blind lady who regains her lost ey sight after 8 long years in a cabin of Bright Eye Nursing Home.
-As the bandages are removed, Tamasa sees everything – or rather, everyone – entirely differently; every human face appears to be that of an animal!
+- Inspired from Daphne Du Maurier’s “The Blue Lenses”, DRISHTIKANYA unfolds a comedy of illusions.
+It revolves around Tamasa, a blind lady who regains her lost eyesight after 8 long years in a cabin of Bright Eye Nursing Home.
+As the bandages are removed, Tamasa sees everything – or rather, everyone – entirely differently; every human face appears to be that of an animal !

-- Her apparently loving husband, the car nurse, her noble father-in-law, everyone has an animal face.
-Innocently blurting out what she sees, Tamasa becomes a mirror reflecting unpalatable truths to everyone creating confusion, frustration, drawing ire – all at once.
+- Her apparently loving husband, the caring nurse, her noble father-in-law, everyone has an animal face.
+Innocently blurting out what she sees, Tamasa becomes a mirror reflecting unpalatable truths to everyone – creating confusion, frustration, drawing ire – all at once.

 -